p3javier/rick-n-morty-characters-app/frontend/README.md

 ## Libraries Used

-This project uses the following set of libraries:
+This project uses the following set of libraries not mentioned in the main project's README.md:

-- **React**: As the frontend visualization framework.
-- **Redux**: For global state management.
-- **Jest**: As the test runner.
+- **Jest**: As the test runner, this is provided internally by Create React App.
-- **Testing Library**: Utility library to make easier write tests that resemble how the app is going to be used.
-- **TypeScript**: For type safety and it's useful as documentation and to reduce the ammount of tests needed.
-- **Axios**: For REST API handling, it's like the native *Fetch API* but on steroids.
-- **ESLint**: As the linter.
-For static analysis of code and to enforce consistent code style in the app.
 - **Prettier**: For enhanced code formatting.

 ## Available Scripts